 Parking spaces on the UW campus are limited as part of the Campus Master Plan approved by the City of Seattle, in which the City and University agreed to encourage the use of carpooling, mass transit and other commuting options in order to reduce single occupancy vehicle trips.
 Parking rates reflect this scarcity as well as other market factors and the need to pay for parking lot and garage maintenance.
 A portion of parking revenues also goes to support the U-PASS program and shuttle programs for the Seattle campus.

-Parking rates were last raised in July of 2015.
-The 2019-20 rates were developed in cooperation with the University Transportation Committee, which is made up of student, staff, and faculty representatives.
-A public hearing on the rate proposals was held on April 26.
-The Board of Regents approved the new rate schedule on May 9.
-The 2019-20 rates are effective as of July 1.
+The 2020-21 rates were developed in cooperation with the University Transportation Committee, which is made up of student, staff, and faculty representatives.
+A public hearing on the rate proposals was held on January 29.
+The Board of Regents approved the new rate schedule on March 12.
+The 2020-21 rates are effective as of July 1.